Earth-System-Diagnostics-Standards/EMDS/standards.md

 ### Python version
 Official support (fixing bugs) of python 2.7 will end on January 1, 2020.

-The framework will support Python >= 3.6 (version 3.6 set by the asyncio module) and, as resources permit, version 2.7.
+The framework will support Python >= 3.7 and, as resources permit, version 2.7.

-Funded development of new DEMs should be in Python >= 3.6.
+Funded development of new DEMs should be in Python >= 3.7.

 If there's no demonstrated user demand, python 2.7 support will be dropped in the near future.